 If you have a lesion or abnormality such as a lump, your doctor first tries to diagnose its cause based on your medical history and clinical findings.
 This includes a thorough oral examination.
 Typically, a biopsy is not requested until or unless a lesion persists for two weeks after receiving treatment.
 If this happens, your dentist or periodontist orders a biopsy.

 Oral pathology occurs when diagnosis is complicated or unclear.
 It concerns diseases and disorders of the mouth that do not point to a common dental issue.
 Oral pathologists examine biopsy cells to determine the cause behind lesions and other abnormalities.

 An excisional or incisional open biopsy involves a small incision in the skin to remove the legion or biopsy tissue.
-You may experience discomfort but should not feel any pain, thanks to the anesthesia.
-Your periodontist may control bleeding with electrocauterization, which seals blood vessels.
-Alternatively, he or she closes the incision with stitches.
+You may experience discomfort but should not feel any pain, thanks to the anesthetic.
+Then your periodontist will close the incision with stitches.

 In a percutaneous fine needle biopsy, your doctor extracts the tissue sample with a needle inserted into the affected area.
 A percutaneous core needle biopsy uses a small circular blade, called a core needle.
 Your doctor presses it onto the area and then pulls, extracting a circular plug of cells.
 The device’s spring-loaded needle makes a clicking sound as it withdraws the sample.